Importance of Loop Effects in Probing Lepton Number Violation

 \prlsection{Impact of loop mixing for UV complete theory predictions}{.} From the newly obtained more stringent limits on several of the dimension-7 SMEFT operators above, it must be apparent that, at least for these operators, the prediction of \0 rates should see large increments.
 However, several interesting features and subtleties become apparent when the one-loop effects are included in matching a UV complete model to evaluate \0 rates using the top-down EFT approach.
 To highlight these, let us consider three specific examples, the last two of which have been previously studied in the literature in other contexts.

 \paragraph{UV example I:} The first UV model example we will consider is the SM extended by a vector-like fermion $F:\{1,2,3/2\}$ and a singlet charged scalar $\Phi:\{1,1,1\}$, where we denote the charges in notation $\{SU(3)_c$, $SU(2)$, $U(1)_Y\}$.
+Here and in the following discussions, we use the convention such that electric charge $Q=T_3+Y$ and for simplicity we also assume all heavy new physics fields to be of approximately the same mass $M_\mathrm{NP}\sim\Lambda$~\footnote{If the heavy degrees of freedom are hierarchical in mass, then one should employ step-by-step matching and mixing integerating out one heavy degree of freedom at a time starting from the UV model.
+In such a scenario, one would expect logarithmic corrections due to the running between the two hierarchical heavier scales.}.
 The relevant new interactions are given by

 where $L$ denotes the SM lepton doublet, $H$ denotes the SM Higgs doublet, $\tau_2$ denotes the second Pauli matrix, and hermitian conjugated terms are implied.
 At tree-level, this model only generates the dimension-7 operator $\mathcal{O}_{LL\bar{e}H}^{(7)}$ without any other dimension-7 or -5 contributions; hence, there is no tree-level \0 contribution.
-At the one-loop level, this model can generate a matching contribution to the Weinberg operator at the new physics scale $\mu=\Lambda$ (when $F$ and $\Phi$ are integrated out), depicted by the middle diagram of Fig.~\ref{fig:mix_dig}.
+At the one-loop level, this model can generate a matching contribution to the Weinberg operator at the new physics scale $\mu=\Lambda$ (when $F$ and $\Phi$ are integrated out), depicted by the middle diagram of Fig.~\ref{fig:mix_dig}~\footnote{For the figure we make the benchmark choice of fixing the NP couplings to unity.
+However, for smaller values of the NP couplings, both dimension-5 and -7 lines shift upwards, with slightly different slopes because of a different $\Lambda$ dependence.}.
 The one-loop matching contribution has the form

 where $y_l$ is the SM lepton Yukawa coupling and the function $F_{\text{AS}}^{\alpha\beta}\equiv y_l^{\gamma \lambda} [(f_1^{\dagger\gamma \alpha} - f_1^{\dagger \alpha \gamma}) f_2^{ \lambda} f_3^{\beta} + \alpha\leftrightarrow \beta]$ is vanishing for a symmetric $f_1$ Yukawa matrix.
 The mixing of operators between the NP scale $\Lambda$ and the electroweak scale also generates contributions to the dimension-5 Weinberg operator and, at a sub-dominant level, to other dimension-7 operators.
 The dimension-5 mixing contributions correspond to the one-loop renormalization correction arising from closing the two of the legs of $\mathcal{O}_{LL\bar{e}H}^{(7)}$ via the SM lepton Yukawa coupling, as shown in the right diagram of Fig.~\ref{fig:mix_dig}.
 Finally, the left-most panel of Fig.~\ref{fig:model_top-down} shows the different contributions at the one-loop level arising in this model assuming that the NP only couples to electrons, demonstrating that the mixing contribution to the Weinberg operator dominates the contributions to \0~\footnote{The behaviour of the different contributions and the conclusion remains very similar if we instead assume a flavour universal structure for $f_1$ Yukawa matrix, with slight shift in scale.}.
 The high sensitivity of \0 to the Weinberg operator allows for testing this kind of scenario, giving orders of magnitude better sensitivity compared to the currently known best probe for such a scenario in the form of LNV muon decay~\cite{Cirigliano:2017djv,Fridell:2023rtr}.